Residential Recycling Services

 Acceptable Items for Blue Recycling Container

 The items below are acceptable to place in your blue recycling container.
+Items must be loose in the container or placed in brown paper bags.

 Unacceptable Items for Blue Recycling Container